OpenMath/OpenMath.github.io/validation.md

 OpenMath defines several XML formats, in particular the formats for for OpenMath Objects, Content Dictionaries, Content Dictionary Groups, and Signature files.
+OpenMath may also be encoded using Content MathML syntax.

 ## XML Grammar Definitions